Impress your guests by making these delicious mini Christmas pud cake pops by Dawn Roads, AGA Specialist.

 ½ tsp bicarbonate of soda

 1. Use a 12 hole cake pop tin, brush the indentations, both top and bottom with melted butter or white fat or lard.
 Put to one side.

-2. Melt the butter, syrup, treacle and sugar together in a saucepan on the simmering plate, cool for a few minutes.
+2. Melt the butter, syrup, treacle and sugar together in a saucepan on the simmering plate and cool for a few minutes.
 Sieve the ginger, mixed spice, flour, bicarbonate of soda and salt in a large bowl.
 Make a well in the centre and add the eggs, milk and melted ingredients.
-Whisk the ingredients slowly together, using a whisk ensures you do not get any lumps of flour left in the batter mixture.
+Whisk the ingredients slowly together.

 3. Spoon the batter into the bottom half of the cake pop tin (without holes) - don't worry the remaining batter can be used to repeat this process.
 Place the other half of the cake pop tin (with holes) on top and secure with the keys.